 Many of the white belts who were once fellow sojourners now wanted the privilege of being able to say, “I made a blue belt tap!”
 It seemed like overnight the game of Jiu-Jitsu suddenly became very competitive.
 Well, if you think the game was interesting at the blue belt level, wait until you hear about the highly regarded purple belt!

 This is the belt of momentum and combinations.
 This is the belt level where the amount of energy you expend to accomplish a specific task should be considerably lower than it was when you were a white belt.
 Your game should have a certain amount of grace and finesse to it.
-Your game should not have rely on speed, power and explosiveness to get you into positions or out of positions.
+Your game should not have to rely on speed, power and explosiveness to get you into positions or out of positions.
 Your repertoire of techniques should be very high.

 However, you should begin to focus your training on your depth of knowledge.
 The white and blue belts are the belts where you accumulate techniques.
 The purple belt is the first belt where you must begin to refine your techniques.
 It is also the belt where you learn to put the basic techniques together into various two technique and three technique combinations, with the use of momentum.

-Because you become more reliant upon combinations and momentum, the amount of speed and power required to effect your technique decreases.
+Because you become more reliant upon combinations and momentum, the amount of speed and power required to affect your technique decreases.
 This is not something a white or blue belt can do just yet because of their limited amount of knowledge and experience.

-As a purple belt, you must begin to focus your training on the use momentum.
+As a purple belt, you must begin to focus your training on the use of momentum.
 You must train your entire body to FEEL momentum.
 Up until this point in time, most everything was visual.
 You must develop a high level of sensitivity so that you can flow with your opponent instead of forcing techniques with speed and power, especially when you grappled people who are much bigger and stronger than you are.

 Pushing an opponent’s dead weight around is exhausting if you do not have a firm foundation in escapes and positioning.
 You will need to learn to use the momentum that your opponent gives to you, as well as create momentum when his body is not in motion.
 Momentum will help you to lower the amount of strength you use to perform your techniques.